 It’s important to know modern half-ton trucks can usually tow somewhere around 9,000 to 10,000 pounds.
-Not all of them will be able to do that but man can when equipped for serious towing duties.
+Not all of them will be able to do that but many can when equipped for serious towing duties.
 Many well-equipped half-tons can tow 10,000 pounds or more.

 For example, a 2019 Ford F-150’s max towing when properly equipped is a class-leading 13,200 pounds.
 Mind you, that’s the max towing when the truck is properly equipped with the right engine, tow package, and other equipment.
 Chevrolet and Ram half-ton trucks aren’t far behind.

-Before you head out and buy just any fifth-wheel that says it’s designed for half-ton pickup trucks, keep in mind that the vehicle’s tow rating must higher than the RV’s gross vehicle weight rating (GVWR).
+Before you head out and buy just any fifth-wheel that says it’s designed for half-ton pickup trucks, keep in mind that the vehicle’s tow rating must be higher than the RV’s gross vehicle weight rating (GVWR).

 The Jayco Eagle Half-Ton 27.5RLTS Fifth-Wheel model we mentioned above has a GVWR of 9,995 pounds.
 That means if you have a half-ton truck with a towing capacity of 12,000 pounds and a payload capacity of, say, 2,000 pounds, you could technically tow this Jayco Eagle model with your truck.

 However, we again come to the fact that you don’t want to run your truck at or near full capacity all the time.
 Going that close to the line will put a lot of stress on your tow vehicle, and likely leave you with expensive repairs down the road.

 So, Can a Half-Ton Tow a Fifth-Wheel RV?